pettarin/rb_smil_emulator/README.md

 Please note that this JS script is independent from the integrated audio controls and the regular Media Overlay/SMIL controls that your reading system might provide, and it might conflict with them.
+Use it at your own risk!
 If you think that tap-to-play is a useful feature,
 I request you to urge the developers of your favourite reading system to implement the official EPUB 3 Media Overlay specification.

-Although primarily developed for iBooks, it works in Readium (to which it adds the unimplemented tap-to-play function) and in modern browsers as well.
+Although primarily developed for iBooks, it works in Readium (to which it adds the still not implemented tap-to-play function) and in modern browsers (e.g., Chrome) as well.

 ## Usage